umcconnell/destroyer2/docs/guide/game-events.md

     `<JSON string: {msg: <String>, enemy: <String>}>`

-    The message JSON object has the property `msg` representing a status message that can be displayed to the user and the property `enemy` indicating the opponent's/enemy's name for the UI to personalize the game.
+    The message JSON object has the property `msg` representing a status message that can be displayed to the user, and the property `enemy` indicating the opponent's/enemy's name for the UI to personalize the game.

 -   **Emitted By:** <br>